Pasadena History Collection

 The Pasadena Public Library is dedicated to the preservation of local history and culture.
 Its Centennial Room, located in the Central Library, brings together the Library’s collection of books and other materials which reflect Pasadena’s unique historical and cultural development.
 Materials include magazines and newsletters, newspapers and news clippings, oral history transcripts, pamphlets, scrapbooks, yearbooks, city directories, historical maps, photographs, sound and video recordings, ephemera, city reports, and many other types of city documents.
 Special attention is given to collecting “tomorrow’s history,” which means that essential current information about the City is also a part of this collection and available for research or personal study.

-Access to current information is provided via the Neighborhood Information kiosk, which has on display City Council agendas, minutes, budget reports, and EIRs, as well as materials from City Commissions for public review.
-Many of these documents and information about Pasadena can be found on the City of Pasadena’s website.
+Public access to current information is provided via the Neighborhood Information kiosk, which has on display City Council agendas, minutes, budget reports, and EIRs, as well as materials from City Commissions for public review.
+While the Central Library is closed for seismic retrofit and renovations, the information maintained in the kiosk is available at Hastings Branch Library.
+Many of these documents and information about Pasadena can also be found online, on the City of Pasadena’s website or at other branch library locations.

 Books About Pasadena

 Pasadena’s well-documented history is represented in the collection of historical and descriptive books about Pasadena and Pasadenans, many of which are housed in the Centennial Room.
 The book collection includes titles that are relevant to the City, as well as the surrounding communities, such as Altadena, South Pasadena, and San Gabriel.
-History of Pasadena (Hiram Read, 1895), Pasadena: Historical and Personal (J.W.
+History of Pasadena (Hiram Reid, 1895), Pasadena: Historical and Personal (J.W.
 Wood, 1917), Pasadena Area History (Manuel Pineda, 1972), and Historic Pasadena: An Illustrated History (Ann Scheid Lund, 1999) are a few notable books in the collection that are excellent resources for anyone interested in the Crown City’s history.
+While Central Library is closed, these titles are available in Reference and/or circulating collections at branch locations.

 In addition to books about Pasadena and its neighboring communities, the collection in the Centennial Room includes city and business directories going back to 1880, architectural notebooks containing news clippings and ephemera about prominent buildings and structures in Pasadena, biography notebooks containing news clippings about Pasadenans who helped develop the area or contributed to its cultural development, yearbooks of local high schools and junior college, a selection of novels set in Pasadena as well as a representative selection of books by Pasadena authors and local publishers and presses.